 Key Takeaways

-The businesses that get recommended by AI over the next decade won't necessarily be the biggest or the best-funded.
-They'll be the ones that made their expertise easy to find, easy to read, and easy to trust.
+We're presenting this at the NZ Society of Cosmetic Chemists annual conference in Queenstown.
+The audience builds physical products, not websites.
+But the question lands exactly the same way: if AI searched for your business today, would you make the shortlist?
+The businesses that get recommended over the next decade won't be the biggest or the best-funded.
+They'll be the ones who made their expertise easy to find, easy to read, and easy to trust.

 Want to know where you stand with AI visibility?